HurleyWong/gridsome-starter-notes-hurley/content/posts/image-caption-generation.md

 ### BLEU for evaluation

 One common way of comparing a generated text to a reference text  is using BLEU (Binlingual Evaluation Understudy).
-This article gives a good intuition to how the BLEU score is computed: [https://machinelearningmastery.com/calculate-bleu-score-for-text-python/](https://machinelearningmastery.com/calculate-bleu-score-for-text-python/).
+This article gives a good intuition to how the BLEU score is computed: [A Gentle Introduction to Calculating the BELU Score for Text in Python](https://machinelearningmastery.com/calculate-bleu-score-for-text-python).
 And here is a version translated by myself: [Calculating the BELU Score for Text Python](https://tech-hurley.netlify.app/2020/04/calculating-belu-for-text/).

 The Python `nltk` package for natural language processing provides functions which computes this score given one or more reference texts and a hypothesis.
 You can import it on Google Colab like this: